dnsimple/dnsimple-support/content/articles/domain-list.md

 This section displays all certificates currently issued to domains registered with DNSimple or an Integrated Provider.

 If the domain has active certificates attached, they will be displayed, along with an identifier for the type of certificate issued.
-Clicking on the link takes you to the domain-specific Certificate page:
+Clicking the link takes you to the domain-specific certificate page:

 ![](/files/domain-list-one-certificate.png)

-If the domain is registered or resolving with DNSimple but does not have an active certificate, you can add one by clicking the link shown below:
+If the domain is registered or resolving with DNSimple but does not have an active certificate, click the link shown below to add one:

 ![](/files/domain-list-add-certificate.png)